Billplz/Billplz-for-WooCommerce/readme.txt

 * Enable X Signature Key at Billplz Account Settings

 == Changelog ==

+= 3.25.6 =
+* NEW: Support for Enable Extra Payment Completion Information

 = 3.25.5 =
 * NEW: Add bfw_description_with_order filters